• Skip to primary navigation

 • Edible glitter is optional, but magical.

 • Make this easy cutout shortbread with any of your favorite cookie cutters.
-Changing the cutout shape would turn this into a great Christmas cookie recipe.
+Changing the cut shapes would turn this into a great Christmas time cookie recipe.

 Closeup of bunny silhouettes inset onto contrasting colored shortbread cookies.

 Chocolate Shortbread Cookies are perfect treats for chocolate lovers!
-These luscious chocolate cookies are double dipped in chocolate for beauty and deliciousness.
+These luscious chocolate cookies are double dipped in dark and white chocolate for beauty and deliciousness.

 Espresso Chocolate Shortbread Cookies have incredible chocolate and coffee flavor.
 This is a cookie for mocha fans.

-Oatmeal Shortbread Cookies add the nutty flavor of oatmeal to the buttery flavor of shortbread.
-You will love these melt in your mouth cookies!
+For a different flavor, try Oatmeal Shortbread Cookies with the nutty flavor of oatmeal and the buttery flavor of shortbread.
+You will love this melt in your mouth cookie!

 Vanilla Bean Shortbread is crunchy, buttery and full of vanilla bean speckles and warm vanilla flavor.